Samsung Galaxy S III: Design

 The S III has a plastic chassis measuring 136.6 mm long, 70.6 mm wide, and 8.6 mm thick, with the device weighing 133 g.
 Samsung abandoned the rectangular design of the Galaxy S and Galaxy S II, and instead incorporated round corners and curved edges, reminiscent of the Galaxy Nexus.
-The device has been available in several color options: white (marketed as "marble white"), black, grey, brushed dark blue (marketed as "pebble blue"), red (marketed as "garnet red"), and brown.
+The device has been available in several colour options: white (marketed as "marble white"), black, gray, brushed dark blue (marketed as "pebble blue"), red (marketed as "garnet red"), and brown.
 A "Garnet Red" model was made available exclusively to US carrier AT&T on 15 July 2012.

 In addition to the 4.8 in touchscreen, the S III has several physical user inputs, including a home button located below the screen, an option key to the left side of the home button, a back key on the right side of the home button, a volume key on the left edge and a power/lock key on the right.
 At the top there is a 3.5 mm headphone jack and one of the two microphones on the S III; the other is located below the home button.